erikalena/Analysis-of-EEG-during-mental-arithmetic-tasks/README.md

 ## Introduction

 This project aims to analyze EEG signals  of participants performing mental arithmetic tasks.
-The EEG signals were captured using a 23-channel EEG system.
+The EEG signals were captured using a 21-channel EEG system.
 For each participant two recordings are available, one recorded while the participant was at rest and one recorded while the participant was performing the task.

 The first purpose of this project focused on the analysis of **spatial correlations** between the EEG signals.
 An [Id-based method](https://www.nature.com/articles/s41598-017-11873-y) was used to calculate non-linear correlations between the EEG signals captured by different electrodes.

 A second part of this project focused on the training of a deep learning model to classify the EEG signals into different classes.
 EEG signals were transformed into images using the wavelet transform.
 Once one or more classifiers had been trained, the **frequency masks** representing the essential frequencies used by the model were obtained.
 The frequency masks are used to understand which frequency bands and which electrodes are most important for the classification of the EEG signals.
-This part of the project was inspired by [this paper](https://arxiv.org/pdf/2305.15203).
+This part of the project is based on the method proposed in the paper [Investigating Adversarial Vulnerability and Implicit Bias through Frequency Analysis](https://arxiv.org/pdf/2305.15203).

-In the *src_code* folder, all the code of the project is available.
-The code is written in Python (3.9).
+The entire code developed is available in the `src_code` folder and it is written in Python (3.9).
 In the `notebooks` folder, some Jupyter notebooks are provided.
 These notebooks can be used to understand how to work with EEG data (`read_eeg_data.ipynb`, `build_montage.ipynb`), how to visualize the results of correlation analysis on raw data (`correlation_coeff_raw_data.ipynb`) and how to plot the results obtained through frequency masks extraction (`class_masks_visualization.ipynb`).